Written by: Filip Gromovic Reviewed by: Nashon Khamala

 Source: Pennsylvania Department of Revenue guidance on PA-40 Schedule T gambling income reporting.

-Pennsylvania operates 17 land-based casinos, nearly all of which have an online partner brand tied to their license.
-The choice between online and retail isn’t just convenience — the economics, game selection, and bonus structures differ enough that most serious PA players keep accounts in both channels.
+Pennsylvania operates 17 land-based casinos in PA, nearly all of which have an online partner brand tied to their license.
+The choice between online and retail isn’t just convenience — the economics, game selection, and bonus structures differ enough that most serious players keep accounts in both channels.
+Online casino sites also offer higher RTP than land-based floors in most categories.

 | Factor | Online Casino | Land-Based Casino |